cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 As Mindcode undergoes development, the beast practices may change as new versions are released.
 Significant changes to the best practices are therefore described here.

+## Mindcode 3.18

+Mindcode 3.18 supports an internal stack for recursive functions.
+The internal stack allows storing values of any type, not just numerical ones, and as a result, recursive functions can use parameters and local variables of all types without any restrictions.
+With the internal stack, all recursive functions compile and execute correctly, although it may be necessary to [manually set stack sizes](SYNTAX-5-OTHER.markdown#option-stack-depth) to support the desired recursion depth.

 ## Mindcode 3.17

 Mindcode 3.17 introduces a new feature: symbolic names for schematic links.
-Instead of assigning literal link names to processor links in Schemacode, which then need to be used in the corresponding processor's code, Mindcode 3.17 allows assigning symbolic names to links, both [in Schemacode](SCHEMACODE.markdown#linking-by-a-symbolic-name) and [in Mindcode](SYNTAX-1-VARIABLES.markdown#symbolic-link-names).
+Instead of assigning literal link names to processor links in Schemacode, which then need to be used in the corresponding processor's code, Mindcode 3.17 allows assigning symbolic names to links, both [in Schemacode](SCHEMACODE.markdown#symbolic-link-names) and [in Mindcode](SYNTAX-1-VARIABLES.markdown#symbolic-link-names).
 Using symbolic link names is strongly suggested, as it brings the following benefits:

 * A well-chosen symbolic block name carries additional information about the purpose or meaning of the block.
 * The chosen symbolic link name is the same in Schemacode and Mindcode, allowing to easily find all references to the given block in a more complex code-base.
-* Literal link names are assigned by the Mindcode compiler, using numerical indexes starting at one without any gaps, avoiding potential link mixup when the schematic is built due to an existing (at the time of this writing) [Mindustry bug](https://github.com/Anuken/Mindustry/issues/12185).
+* Literal link names are assigned by the Mindcode compiler, using numerical indexes starting at one without any gaps, avoiding potential link mix-up when the schematic is built due to an existing (at the time of this writing) [Mindustry bug](https://github.com/Anuken/Mindustry/issues/12185).
 * Symbolic link names avoid the need to manually handle different indexes assigned to the same block in different processors, or to link all blocks to all processors trying to keep a consistent naming convention while avoiding the aforementioned bug.

 For a complex schematic using symbolic link names to a great benefit, see the [Base Builder project](https://github.com/cardillan/golem/tree/main/base-builder#base-builder).